 - distinctively marked and distinctive uniform.

-Under this code section, someone commits an act “willfully” when he/she does it willingly or on purpose.5
+Under this code section, you commit an act “willfully” when you do it willingly or on purpose.5

-It is not required that the person intended to:
+It is not required that you intended to:

 - break the law,